 The Money Trail

 Most community associations collect assessments from the members (homeowners) to cover the costs of running the association.
-Because membership in the community association is both mandatory and property-based, assessments are lein-backed, meaning that if the homeowner does not pay the assessments, the HOA can place a lein on the home that the assessments apply to.
+Because membership in the community association is both mandatory and property-based, assessments are lien-backed, meaning that if the homeowner does not pay the assessments, the HOA can place a lien on the home that the assessments apply to.

 Assessments are often the sole source of income for the association, and they are needed to not only cover the costs of the day-to-day operation of the community but also to create a ‘rainy day fund’ called a reserve, that predicts and pays for future costs.
 This is vitally important because the association’s members are collectively responsible for ALL costs in the association, not just what they budgeted for.
 So if a community gets hit with a big cost they don’t have the funds to cover, the homeowners might get hit with a huge ‘special assessment’ bill to cover that cost.